White House overhaul of troubled US air traffic control system will cost 'lots of billions'

 The plan has an aggressive timeline, calling on everything to be finished by 2028 — although Duffy said it may take another year.

-Demands to fix the aging system that handles more than 45,000 daily flights have increased since the midair collision in January between a military helicopter and a commercial airliner that killed 67 people over Washington, D.C.
+Demands to fix the aging system that handles more than 45,000 daily flights have increased since the midair collision in January between an Army helicopter and a commercial airliner that killed 67 people over Washington, D.C.

-The crash showed the immediate need for these upgrades, Duffy said in front of airline officials, union leaders and family members of those who died in the crash near Reagan National Airport.
+That crash — and a string of other crashes and mishaps — showed the immediate need for these upgrades, Duffy said in front of airline officials, union leaders and family members of those who died in the crash near Reagan National Airport.

-The proposal sets out to add fiber, wireless and satellite technology at more than 4,600 locations, replace 600 radars and increase the number of airports with systems designed to reduce near misses on runways.
+The proposal sets out to add fiber, wireless or satellite technology at more than 4,600 locations, replace 618 radars and more than quadruple the number of airports with systems designed to reduce near misses on runways.

 Six new air traffic control centers also would be built under the plan, and new hardware and software would be standardized across all air traffic facilities.